Use of Technology in Criminal Justice

 Years ago, dispatchers used pen and paper and punch cards to keep track of case numbers, dispatch officers and log calls for service and activity.
 Now, sophisticated dispatch software is used.
 In many departments, GPS units integrated into officers' cars or computers report their position to their dispatch centers.
-This allows dispatchers to determine who is closer to a call for service, helping to ensure that citizens are assisted as soon as possible. in addition, the dispatch centers are able to record ever phone call and radio transmission and cross reference them to corresponding case numbers and officer activity.
+This allows dispatchers to determine who is closer to a call for service, helping to ensure that citizens are assisted as soon as possible.
+Also, the dispatch centers can record every phone call and radio transmission and cross-reference them to corresponding case numbers and officer activity.

 Criminology professionals working within the court system can take advantage of the automated case tracking systems.
 These online systems allow attorneys, judges, clerks and law enforcement personnel to gain quick access to important case and docket information.
 Prosecutors and public defenders can access arrest affidavits and witness information almost instantly as it is input, allowing for more time to prepare for cases.